texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 }

 ```
+{{ site.data.alerts.end }}

 ### Exercise 3.3.4:

-- Write a program similar to the one above that triples a number and adds 5 to it.
+- Write a new program similar to the one above that triples a number and adds 5 to it.

 ## Multiple Parameters